EQAR/deqar-docs/docs/quick_start_guide.md

 >
 >     _Note: if you would like to change the general “Information on the agency’s work”, listed agency activities or the list of countries where the agency’s activities are officially recognised, you should contact the EQAR secretariat: [info@eqar.eu](mailto:info@eqar.eu)_
 >
 > - You should also analyse DEQAR’s institutional list to ensure that institutions evaluated/accredited by your agency are already present in the system.
-The institution list can be found on the EQAR Admin Interface at: [https://admin.deqar.eu/institutions](https://admin.deqar.eu/institutions)
+The institution list can be found on the EQAR Admin Interface at: [{{ deqar.admin }}/institutions]({{ deqar.admin }}/institutions)
 >
 >     _Note: the base institution list is synchronised daily with the [Register of Public Sector Organisations (OrgReg)](https://www.risis2.eu/registers-orgreg/) and the [European Tertiary Education Register (ETER)](https://eter-project.com/), which cover a large number of European countries._
 >